 A large vessel vasculitis that affects the aorta, its major branches to the extremities, and sometimes internal organs.
 Usually occurs in young women (< age 50 years).

-A systemic disease that involves the lungs, kidneys, upper respiratory tract, and other organs.
+A systemic disease that involves the lungs, kidneys, upper respiratory tract, and other organs and associated with the autoantibody, ANCA.